Record, replay, and measure user flows

 Learn how to analyze your page's runtime performance with the Performance panel.
 You can enable the Web Vitals checkbox in the Performance panel, to view the Web Vitals metrics, identify opportunities to improve your user browsing experience.

-Let's walk through the options to edit the steps within a workflow.
+Let's walk through the basic options to edit the steps within the recorded workflow.

 Expand each step to see the details of the action.
 For example, expand the Click Element "Cappuccino" step.

 The step above shows two selectors.
-For more information, see Understanding the recording's selector.
+For more information, see Understand the recording's selector.

 When replaying the user flow, the Recorder tries to query the element with one of the selectors by sequence.
 For example, if the Recorder successfully queries the element with the first selector, it will skip the second selector and proceed to the next step.